 After the initial round, the participants were asked to rate the images again, but this time they were distracted during the process with another task.
 The secondary task involved listening to a series of letters, and the participants were required to press a button if they heard the same letter that they had heard two letters previously – a task that requires a great deal of attention.

 Once the beauty score data had been analyzed, the team found that, although the reactions to non-beautiful images were not altered, beautiful images took a hit.
-Pictures that were rated beautiful during the first, non-distracted experiment were rated as less beautiful during the second, distraction task.
+Pictures that were rated beautiful during the first, non-distracted experiment were

 The psychologists conclude that Kant was right: beauty does require thought.